The lawsuit in which everyone wins

 A board of directors and a coordination and communication team

-The seven members of the board of directors set out the strategy.
+The eight members of the board of directors set out the strategy.
 Climate Case has one member of staff, Sarah Tak, who coordinates everything .
 She is assisted by BlueGround for bookkeeping and by Unanimous and Cypres for communication.

 How do we spend our money?